jkzorz/Metagenomes_Illumina/annotation.md

 Using HMMs to find eukaryotic and photosynthetic marker genes in assembled contigs in order to determine the types of eukaryotes and photosynthetic organisms that are in these marine sediment samples.

-First need to predict genes in assembled contigs using **prodigal**:
+First need to predict genes in assembled contigs using **prodigal**.
+Ran twice with translation table 11 (prokaryotes) and 1 (eukaryotes)
 ```
 #!/bin/bash
 ###### Reserve computing resources ######